 The opposite view is that of Natural-Antirealists, who would insist that methods of science are highly idiosyncratic and situated (including through influences by cultural, economic and psychological factors, for example) and lead to claims that don't necessarily match reality but may be accepted by most scientists.
 A set of claims about science that is congruent with this position has been assembled by Osborne and co-workers — and is referred to as 'Ideas-about-science,' below.

 |Data and Explanations||Social Influences on Science and Technology||Causal Links||Risk and Risk Assessment||Decisions about Science and Technology|

-uncertainty associated with it and that confidence is
+associated with it and that confidence is increased with

 The idea that any experiment requires the identification and control of variables.

 That explanations require the use of creative thought and invention to identify what are underlying causal relationships between variables.
 Such explanations are often based on models that cannot be observed.

 That the goal of science is the elimination of alternative explanations to achieve a single, consensually agreed account.
 However, data shows only that a single explanation is false not that it is correct.
 Nevertheless, our confidence in any explanation increases if it offers predictions which are shown to be true.

 All new explanations must undergo a process of critical scrutiny and peer review before gaining wider acceptance.

 |Recognise that the